 Disclosure: Our content is reader-supported, which means that if you click on some of our links that we may earn a commission.

-This article covers everything about what a Registered Agent is, their responsibilities, and evaluates the pros and cons of serving as your own Registered Agent for your LLC versus hiring a professional so you choose the path that best suits your business needs.
+This article covers exactly what a Registered Agent is and the responsibilities.
+We’ll also evaluate the pros and cons of serving as your own Registered Agent for your LLC versus enlisting a service, so you can decide what’s best for your business.

 LLC Basics